espressif/esp-idf/docs/en/migration-guides/tcpip-adapter.rst

 :link_to_translation:`zh_CN:[中文]`

-TCP/IP Adapter was a network interface abstraction component used in IDF prior to v4.1.
+TCP/IP Adapter was a network interface abstraction component used in ESP-IDF prior to v4.1.
 This page outlines migration from tcpip_adapter API to its successor :doc:`/api-reference/network/esp_netif`.

 Updating network connection code